Margaret of Valois: Last years in Paris

 In 1605, after nineteen years in Usson, Margaret made her return to the capital.
 She impressed the Parisians for her appearance: her skin was red and raw, she wore an extravagant blonde wig and her clothes were twenty years out of fashion, but despite this she equally won the affection of the people.
 Even if she had changed little - at least as far as her tastes were concerned - she became "horribly stout", according to Tallemant des Réaux.

 In Paris Queen Margaret established herself as a mentor of the arts and benefactress of the poor.
 She was also now very devout and Vincent de Paul was her chaplain.

 In 1606, she managed to win the lawsuit against her nephew and gained her entire maternal inheritance.
-After this, Margaret named as her heir the dauphin Louis.
+After this, Margaret named as her heir the Dauphin Louis.
 This was an extremely important political move for the Bourbon family, as it made official the dynastic transition between the Valois family, of which Queen Margaret was the last legitimate descendant, and that of Bourbon dynasty, just settled on the throne of France.

 It strengthened the friendship that had been created with Queen Marie de' Medici to delegitimize the claims of Henriette d'Entragues, sister of Charles of Valois and lover of Henry IV, who claimed that her son was the legitimate heir due to the King's promise of marriage.
 Margaret often helped plan events at court and nurtured the children of Henry IV and Marie.
-In 1608, at the birth of Prince Gaston of France, future Duke of Orleans, Queen Margaret was chosen by the King himself to be the godmother.
+In 1608, at the birth of Prince Gaston of France, future duke of Orléans, Queen Margaret was chosen by the King himself to be the godmother.